MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/iot/iot-metrics-setup.md

 ---
 # required metadata

-title: Metrics setup for IoT Intelligence core insights
+title: Metrics setup for IoT Intelligence
-description: This topic describes how to setup metrics for IoT Intelligence core insights.
+description: This topic describes how to setup metrics for IoT Intelligence.
 author: robinarh
 manager: AnnBe
 ms.date: 04/25/2020